dbwest/ezminingrig/README.md

 - After saving the changes to your worker you should see that worker restart and you can watch it start mining.
 Minerstat will indicate when it is getting shares and you can also log in to a terminal on the box remotely to see it go with lots of output.
 When it gets shares you get fractions of your minimum payout.
 When that threshold is reached the pool sends to your wallet and you have Ether.
 - If you are using nanopool you can put your address in nanopool to see the progress towards your payout as it mines.
 I also recommend configuring the minimum payout to be 0.05

-## Tested Configurations (specs with no default settings and no custom overclock settings in MinerOS)
+## Tested Configurations (specs with no default settings and no custom overclock settings in MinerOS) :gear:
 | GPU       | Ethash HashRate |
 | --------- | --------------- |
 | RTX 3090  | 107 MH/s        |
 | RTX 3070  | 52 MH/s         |

-## ROI (using current ETH price 1439 for dollar conversions )
+## ROI (using current ETH price 1439 for dollar conversions ) :money_with_wings: <- your money is flying away.
+I warned you....
   - Gross income
     - Daily $8.38
   - Electrity Expenses (using example of $0.10 / kWh )